beejjorgensen/bgipc/src/bgipc_part_0600_filelocks.md

 Locks rule.
 Sometimes, though, you might need more control over your processes in a producer-consumer situation.
-For this reason, if no other, you should see the document on System V <link dest="semaphores">semaphores</link> (or POSIX, for that matter; they aren't identical) if your system supports such a beast.
+For this reason, if no other, you should see the document on System V [semaphores](#semaphores) (or POSIX, for that matter; they aren't identical) if your system supports such a beast.
 They provide a more extensive and at least equally function equivalent to file locks.